-Minutes of student protection team meetings will be recorded and shared with the team.
+The student protection taskforce will meet at least twice annually.
+Minutes of meetings will be recorded and shared with the taskforce.

 Screening and Criminal Background Check

 A vital means of preventing student abuse at AISC is to screen out potential abusers before working at our school.
 Background checks for all employees, inclusive of a review of all criminal and sexual offender records, are required.
 AISC also reserves the right to conduct background checks at any time after employment.
 Further, any misrepresentations, falsifications, or omissions in the information provided by the applicant, whenever discovered, may result in termination of employment.